 Oslon: Unjin’s abstract techno & ambient soundscapes have inspired many young artists in East Asia.
 Unjin is a Seoul-based artist and ECI Korea’s owner.
 His track “Atramentum” is part of a substantial album, on a label that I appreciate.
 The track, with its haunting resonance and glitchy interferences, its minimal flavour and subtle slow-evolving energy, somehow fascinates me.
 The hypnotic twist at 4:12 adds an interesting groove and contributes to the well-thought-out build-up.
 It’s profound and well-designed.

 Joton – Sendice (Soolee Remix) [More Than Less Records, 2017]

 Oslon: This remix was released by legendary Korean techno producer Soolee on his label “More Than Less Records”.
-In Soolee’s vision, the original electro version becomes a nine minutes long helicopter track, with a deep mind-bending atmosphere.
+In Soolee’s vision, the original electro version becomes a nine-minute-long helicopter track, with a deep mind-bending atmosphere.
 A pure bliss…

 Messiahwaits – Hyper Ritual [MHz, 2020]

 Oslon: Also mental with its bass arpeggio and repetitive incantation, “Hyper Ritual” is a fresh track to rave with.
 Messiahwaits, founder of the label MHz, is a well-established DJ and Producer here in Korea.
 The track, pretty orthodox, has some gothic & industrial flavours, which properly translate his dark side.